 Purpose

-The purpose of this SOP is to describe how to record electrophysiological data from the brain during an awake DBS surgery.
+The purpose of this SOP is to describe the procedure for recording electrophysiological data from the brain during an awake DBS surgery.

 Scope

 This SOP will apply to the research and clinical staff working in a BNI OR during cases in which the patient has consented to participate in DBS research during an awake surgical procedure.